NelsonZeng25/Ormuco-Test/Q2-VersionString/README.md

 To download the library, you simply run `pip3 install ./dist/version_compare-0.0.1.tar.gz` in this directory in the command line.

 Then, you can test that it was properly downloaded by running `python3` and then writing `>>> from versionString import version_compare` on the shell.
 You can then use the function `version_compare.compare(version1, verson2)`

+Of course, to uninstall, simply type `pip3 uninstall version-compare`